apache/incubator-xtable/demo/README.md

 # Running a Local Demo
 This demo was created for the 2023 Open Source Data Summit.
-It shows how OneTable can be used with two existing datasets.
+It shows how XTable can be used with two existing datasets.

 Use `./start_demo.sh` to spin up a local notebook with a scala interpreter, Hive Metastore, Presto and Trino in docker containers.
-The script will first build the OneTable jars required for the demo and then start the containers.
+The script will first build the XTable jars required for the demo and then start the containers.

 ## Accessing Services
 ### Jupyter Notebook